beta-europe/www.beta-europe.org/_posts/2018-07-02-federal-beta-europe-is-born.md

 ---
 title: 'Federal BETA Europe is born! '
 excerpt: >-
-  At the meeting in Brussels, national BETAs decided to establish federal BETA Europe
+  At our General Assembly in Brussels, members and national BETAs approve to establish a federal BETA Europe
 categories: association
 tags:
   - beta-europe